vibhutimishra/assignment/README.md

 # assignment
 docker-practice
-Commands
+# Commands
-get the IP of the machine-
+-get the IP of the machine-
 -- docker-machine ip

-build the image
+-build the image
 -- docker build -t assignment .

-run the conatiner
+-run the conatiner
 --  docker run --rm -it -p 8082:8082 assignment

-go to (machine-ip)/8082
+-go to (machine-ip)/8082
 Hello world printed